akinyiv/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 11- Function that reverses a listint_t linked list.
 12- Function that prints a listint_t linked list.
 13- Function that frees a listint_t list.
+14- Function that finds the loop in a linked list.